mlhoutel/garden/README.md

    - **Permissions:** `Contents: Read-only`
    - **Expiration:** choose what works for you (or no expiration if you prefer).

-3. Copy the generated token — you will need it in Vercel.
+3. Copy the generated token -you will need it in Vercel.

 ---